GSA/sdg-indicators-usa/README.md

 * _includes/footer.html: You can update the Google Analytics section here.
 * assets/img/favicons: You can update these images according to your own branding.

-## F) Remove the U.S. statistics and metadata from the repository
+### F) Remove the U.S. statistics and metadata from the repository

-Remove the US statistics and metadata from the repository.
-The US NRP currently files both the platform code and the SDG statistics and metadata in the same repository (or folder).
-This means that forking the US NRP will copy both the US data and its style sheets.
-Therefore, countries will want to remove the US statistics and metadata from their copy of the US NRP.
+The US NRP currently houses both the platform code and the SDG statistics and metadata in the same repository (in the `data` folder).
+This means that forking the US NRP will copy both the functionality of the platform as well as the US data.
+Therefore, countries will want to remove the US statistics and metadata from their copy of the US NRP and replace it with their own data (see below).

-Scripted solutions for this task are planned for future releases.
+Scripted solutions for this task, which will replace the US data with example data, are planned for future releases.

 ## How Do We Put Our Own Statistics into the NRP?

-In addition to hosting the NRP, we use GitHub to collect input from data providers and maintain version control using five basic steps.
-You can customize your approach as needed.
+In addition to hosting the NRP, you can use GitHub to collect input from data providers and maintain version control.
+There are five basic steps, but you can customize your approach as needed.

 ### A) Conduct a Needs Assessment